• Home

 • Overwhelming taste

-Our Thoughts on Swolverine Whey Protein Powder
+Our Tester’s Thoughts on Swolverine Whey Protein Powder

 Our tester rated this powder a perfect 5 out of 5 in the category of first impression, praising its secure zip-lock seal.
-“Looking inside, I see a fine powder,” they said when trying out the mint chocolate chip flavor.
+“Looking inside, I see a fine powder,” he said when trying out the mint chocolate chip flavor.
 “I’m instantly hit with the scent of mint.
 A scoop is inside too, which is nice.”
-They also noted that the bag weighs 1.71 pounds, contains 25 servings, and has easy-to-read instructions and ingredients.
+He also noted that the bag weighs 1.71 pounds, contains 25 servings, and has easy-to-read instructions and ingredients.

-What Could Be Improved
+What Testers Think Could Be Improved

-While our tester didn’t experience any side effects from the powder, they weren’t crazy about the taste.
-However, they stressed that they’re not a fan of mint to begin with, and there are plenty of other varieties to choose from, including chocolate, vanilla, and churro.
-We should also point out that this product is more expensive than some of the others on this list.
+While our tester didn’t experience any side effects from the powder, he wasn’t crazy about the taste.
+However, he stressed that he’s not a fan of mint to begin with, and there are plenty of other varieties to choose from, including chocolate, vanilla, and churro.

 Best Tasting Protein Powder: Legion Whey+ Certified Grass-Fed Irish Whey Protein Isolate